storj-thirdparty/uplink-php/README.md

 composer require storj/uplink
 ```

-Usage
+Performance
 ----

-For better response times of your web app, you should serialize your credentials to an Access Grant.
+For better response times of your web app, you should not use an API key every request.
+Instead serialize your credentials to an Access Grant:

 ```php
 require 'vendor/autoload.php';